akmalrmn/alandicted_odoo/README.md

 - Inventory: `/alandicted/inventory`
 - Project: `/alandicted/project`

+## This is us
+1. Albert
+2. Maul
+3. Panji
+4. Zaidan
+5. Akmal

 ## Development

 This module is built step by step, with each functionality carefully implemented and tested before moving on to the next feature.